dotnet/docs/docs/standard/security/cross-platform-cryptography.md

 ### RSA

-RSA key generation is performed by the OS libraries and is subject to their size limitations and performance characteristics.
+Rivest–Shamir–Adleman (RSA) key generation is performed by the OS libraries and is subject to their size limitations and performance characteristics.

 RSA key operations are performed by the OS libraries, and the types of key that can be loaded are subject to OS requirements.

 .NET does not expose "raw" (unpadded) RSA operations.

 The OS libraries are used for encryption and decryption padding.

-Not all platforms support the same padding options.
+Not all platforms support the same padding options:

 | Padding Mode                          | Windows (CNG) | Linux (OpenSSL) | macOS | Windows (CAPI) |
 |---------------------------------------|---------------|-----------------|-------|----------------|